tom-seddon/ADJI/README.md

 4. Key for left
 5. Key for right
 6. Key for fire button 1
-7. Key for fire button 2
+7. Key for fire button 2 (ignored if using the `1F` ROM)
 8. Overlay address or `X', as above

 Easiest thing to do is use `*JSETUP`, which will prompt you for the keys and print a command line you can use again.

+The settings will persist across a soft BREAK as per `*JSETUP`.

 Negative INKEY values are as follows.
 Keys common to all systems: